Banner

 M. Jenise Comer, LCSW, MSW, ACSW, retired from the University of Central Missouri in 2017 after 32 years where she served as the Baccalaureate Social Work Program Director.
 Prior to her tenure at Central, she was the Deputy Director of a residential treatment facility for children with emotional and behavioral disorders.
 Ms.Comer began her career in social work in 1974 as the Coordinator of the Minority Adoption Program for Catholic Charities.

-She is a member of the National Association of Social Workers and a Life Member of the Beta Omega Chapter of Alpha Kappa Alpha Sorority, Inc. She serves on several boards, and uses her volunteer time to provide political advocacy, voter registration, education and mobilization.
+She is a member of the National Association of Social Workers, member of the National Association of Black Social Workers, and a Life Member of the Beta Omega Chapter of Alpha Kappa Alpha Sorority, Inc. She serves on several boards, and uses her volunteer time to provide political advocacy, voter registration, education and mobilization.
 She loves to travel to Jazz concerts with her twin sister, Denise.

 Jenise Comer is the proud mother of an adult daughter and son, and is the proud grandmother of two beautiful boys, ages 12 and 8, and a three year old princess.